 (EARLY TUESDAY MORNING)

-I’d probably already been in active labor for a few hours at this point, but it wasn’t until around 4am that I start to realize it.
+I’d probably already been in active labor for a few hours at this point, but it wasn’t until around 4am that I started to realize it.
 The contractions were closer together and impossible to ignore now.
 I figured it was a good time to turn on my labor relaxation scripts.
 (You’ll be able to download these relaxation scripts as a resource included in your Kopa Birth® natural childbirth class.)
-I played them off my phone, which I tucked in next to my pillow while I continued to lie in bed.
+I played them from my phone, which I tucked in next to my pillow while I continued to lie in bed.
 After an hour or so, I left the bed and listened to the scripts while I sat upright in an armchair.

 LOTTIE’S NATURAL HOSPITAL BIRTH: TRANSITION

-The contractions continued, and at around 5:45 or 6, they began to feel sharp and centered right above my pubic bone.
+The contractions continued, and at around 5:45 or 6pm, they began to feel sharp and centered right above my pubic bone.
 At first, I found that the discomfort was manageable if I could stand and sway during the contraction.
 But after a time, it started to feel like the pain wasn’t going away — like the contraction wasn’t ending!
-At this point, I found the most relief by standing and and leaning forward on the bathroom counter and moaning rhythmically.
+At this point, I found the most relief by standing and leaning forward on the bathroom counter and moaning rhythmically.

 Within the space of an hour, I had gone from strong yet manageable contractions to feeling like I couldn’t even walk in between contractions.
 It was now around 7:30am.
-I made it half-way down the stairs and had to pause.
+I made it halfway down the stairs and had to pause.
 At the front door, I couldn’t bring myself to bend over and put my shoes on, so I left the house barefoot.
 I somehow made it into the back seat of the minivian.
 Once in the van, I knelt/squatted in a position that I kept hoping would bring me relief…but it didn’t.
 The pressure of the contractions was so strong!
 I was moaning loudly now, and Seth (who was driving) kept reminding me to keep my tones low and long.

 The drive to the hospital seemed like an eternity!
 Seth called the OB on the way to give them a heads-up that we were coming.
 We pulled up to the round-about in front of the main hospital entrance and were met by a kind hospital attendant with a wheelchair.
 The contractions were so intense at this point that I had to really focus to get my body out of the van and into the wheelchair.
 I eventually sat down and was wheeled into the hospital.
 I was moaning loudly, and probably freaked out the people who were hanging out in the lobby :0 I could have cared less in the moment!!
 We were met at the elevator by a team of 5 nurses who had come down from the Labor & Delivery unit.
 We skipped triage and headed right to an L&D room.

 After entering the room, the basic hospital admission procedures were started right away.
 An IV, fetal monitoring, and cervical check were all performed.
-I was pretty-much oblivious to everything but the intensity of the contractions at this point.
+I was pretty much oblivious to everything but the intensity of the contractions at this point.
 Seth encouraged me to focus on my breathing.
 With his help, I was able to put my attention on a 3:1 Patterned Paced breathing pattern.
 The breathing helped me regain my focus and enabled me to relax as much as possible during the contractions.
 I know I’ve mentioned this before, but gosh, I love breathing techniques!!!

 My cervix was between 8-9 cm dilated, and the doctor entered the room to perform her own assessment.
 I was overjoyed to see that the doctor on call that morning was Dr. R., the same doctor that helped me during the birth of Baby #5!
 (After a prolonged transition phase with my last labor, Dr. R. worked with me to encourage the baby to descend and she was born within 15 minutes.)
 I quickly reminded her of my last birth, and she remembered what we had done to encourage the baby to descend.